Questions and Answers

 The Academy Library, with a collection of over 1.5 million volumes, supports the academic, research and recreational needs of all cadets and faculty members and has accumulated one of the most outstanding aeronautical collections in the nation.
 Other useful features of the library are the current periodical and newspaper collections, the microform collections, and access to numerous online databases and other electronic resources.
 With a seating capacity for 1,300 readers, the library has open book stacks to afford complete access to materials.

 How accessible are the instructors, and are graduate students used in the classroom?

-From 2006-2012 the Princeton Review has ranked the Academy in the top 2% for “Most Accessible Professors.”
+For several years the Princeton Review has ranked the Academy in the top 2% for “Most Accessible Professors.”
 The instructors at the Academy maintain office hours Monday through Friday from 7:30a.m. to 4:30 p.m.
 Unless teaching or in a meeting, instructors are available for extra instruction.
 Additionally, most teachers will provide a contact number for after-hours questions.
 Some of the technical core courses (such as chemistry and physics) will have extra instruction rooms where cadets can receive help from an instructor during any class period.
 Our instructors are committed to the education of cadets and do their best to not only teach the course material but also to help our cadets grow as leaders.
 Many instructors will talk about dilemmas they faced during previous assignments, the pros and cons of their Air Force jobs, and they are always willing to discuss things going on within the cadet wing to help cadets see the “big picture.”
 Our instructors realize they play a vital role in the shaping of our cadets and take their jobs seriously.
 As a result, the Academy does not use graduate students or teaching assistants.
 Our military instructors have Master’s Degrees or PhDs in related fields of study, and almost all of our civilian instructors have PhDs.